tdulcet/Testing-and-Benchmarking-Scripts/README.md

 wget https://raw.github.com/tdulcet/Testing-and-Benchmarking-Scripts/master/phoronix.sh -qO - | bash -s -- <Benchmark Test(s) or Suite(s)>
 ```

-These scripts should work on Ubuntu and any Linux distribution that can use the apt package manager.
+These scripts should work on Ubuntu, Debian and any Linux distribution that can use the apt package manager.

 ## Contributing